6 minute read.Last Modified 2022-12-06 07:58 EST

 Use the arrow keys to select an option and press spacebar to toggle the value.
 Press Enter when satisfied with the options.
 The port begins to compile and install.

-After options are set, the configuration screen does not normally display again.
+After options are selected, the configuration screen does not normally display again.

 make config to display the screen and change options before rebuilding the port with

 Many ports depend on other ports.
 Those other ports also have configuration screens that are shown before compiling begins.
 It is a good idea to watch the compile until it finishes and the command prompt returns.